pragma-/pbot/doc/VirtualMachine.md

 You should see the guest window after a few seconds.
 Log in as `root` once the login prompt appears.

+#### Install software
+Now we can install any software and programming languages we want to make available in the virtual machine.
+Use the `dnf search` command or your distribution's documentation to find packages.
+I will soon make available a script to install all package necessary for all languages supported by PBot.

+For the C programming language you will need at least these:

+    guest$ dnf install libubsan libasan gdb gcc clang

 #### Install Perl
 Now we need to install Perl on the guest.
 This allows us to run the PBot VM Guest script.